KrispyCamel4u/final-year-project/papers/paper_abstract.md

-	-- transformer faults have low frequency oscillatory transients <5Khz -- wavelet transform is used for the extraticg the information from transients -- WT(waveler transform) can give time and frequency info simultaneously -- fast fourier transform works well for smooth and uniform frequencies -- WT works better with signals with  sharp discontinuities and non stationary nature -- WT less commutations (O(N)) ,FFT (O(NlogN)) N being the number of samples -- mother wavelet is a functions used for detecting and localising(<>) different types of faults transients -- (<anti-aliasing filters>) appers to be same as the LPF -- (<down sampled>)
+	-- transformer faults have low frequency oscillatory transients <5Khz -- wavelet transform is used for the extraticg the information from transients -- WT(waveler transform) can give time and frequency info simultaneously -- fast fourier transform(any efficient algo calculating DFT) works well for smooth and uniform frequencies -- WT works better with signals with  sharp discontinuities and non stationary nature -- WT less commutations (O(N)) ,FFT (O(NlogN)) N being the number of samples -- mother wavelet is a functions used for detecting and localising(<>) different types of faults transients,"daubechies wavelet fucntion works for the protection ckt
+	-- (<anti-aliasing filters>) appers to be same as the LPF -- (<down sampled>)
 	-- (<high frequency detail coefficents>) in the range of 500-1000Hzare obtained